Valjala Stronghold: History

 In January 1227 the Livonian Brothers of the Sword organized a major invasion against Saaremaa, marching an army of 20,000 men over the frozen sea.
 The stronghold of Muhu was attacked first and completely destroyed.
 The crusader army then laid siege to Valjala, plundering the island in the process.
 The defenders of the Valjala Stronghold surrendered and accepted Christianity.
 This surrender concluded the crusaders’ conquest of Estonia.
 A mass baptism was organized and a stone chapel was built about 1 km northwest from the stronghold, marking the starting point of the sacred architectural history in Estonia.

-Excavation results, including finds of iron nails, indicate that the stronghold remained in use after the crusade.
-It was probably demolished, possibly after failed rebellions of 1236–1241 or 1260–1261.